 4) any other person or organization designated to receive reports of crime in EWU’s Annual Security and Fire Report.

-3. Sexual misconduct: in addition to notifying the police, all university employees, except for licensed professionals at CAPS, who become aware of an incident or complaint of sexual harassment or sexual misconduct that involves a student must report it to the Title IX Coordinator or Deputy Title IX Coordinator within 24 hours of becoming aware of the matter.
+c.
+Sexual misconduct: in addition to notifying the police, all University employees, except for licensed professionals at CAPS, who become aware of an incident or complaint of sexual harassment or sexual misconduct must report it to the Title IX Coordinator within 24 hours of becoming aware of the matter.
 More information is available in EWU Policy 402-01.

-5. Licensed Professional Mental Health Counselors: licensed professional counselors at CAPS, when acting in their capacities as professional counselors, or professional counselors who are under contract to provide mental health counseling services for the university, are not required to report threated violence or criminal behavior to the University police or a As a matter of policy, CAPS counselors are encouraged to inform persons being counseled of the procedures to report crimes on a voluntary basis, if and when they deem it appropriate.
+e.
+Licensed Professional Mental Health Counselors: licensed professional counselors at CAPS, when acting in their capacities as professional counselors, or professional counselors who are under contract to provide mental health counseling services for the University, are not required to report threatened violence or criminal behavior to the University police or a CSA.
+As a matter of policy, CAPS counselors are encouraged to inform persons being counseled of the procedures to report crimes on a voluntary basis, if and when they deem it appropriate.

 3-2.
 How to Report